JorgenVatle/paypal-ipn-types/README.md

 along with descriptions for each property.
 And with type definitions you get auto-completion from your IDE.

 ## Installation
-Pull in the package from NPM:
+Pull in the package from npm:
  ```bash
  npm install paypal-ipn-types
  ```